joeyjenhuang/eci-586/README.md

 4. Claus E. Wilke, Fundamentals of Data Visualization (Sebastopol, California: O'Reilly Media, 2018), <https://serialmentor.com/dataviz/>.
 [Free online](https://serialmentor.com/dataviz/); $32 new at [Amazon](https://www.amazon.com/Fundamentals-Data-Visualization-Informative-Compelling/dp/1492031089).
 An eBook version is also available through [the O'Reilly database](http://go.oreilly.com/georgia-state-university), but you can just use [the online version](https://serialmentor.com/dataviz/).

 5. Alberto Cairo, The Truthful Art: Data, Charts, and Maps for Communication (Berkeley, California: New Riders, 2016). $27 used, $32 new at [Amazon](https://www.amazon.com/Truthful-Art-Data-Charts-Communication/dp/0321934075).

+6. Witten, I. H., Frank, E., Hall, M., and Pal, C. J. (2016).
+Data Mining: Practical Machine Learning Tools and Techniques, fourth edition, Elsevier: San Francisco.
+(The book is available free for students at NCSU.
+You can find the e-book in NCSU library.
+Paperback ($50) and eBook ($50) are also available to purchase on Amazon.)

 **Required and Recommended Software:** Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, Chrome) to participate in this course.
 The Moodle course site and Web-based software required for completing course projects may only be accessed online.
 It is strongly recommended that students have high-speed Internet access (e.g., cable modem).